Sunday, November 26, 2023

 DR Productions - Producer Dante Rivero.
 Produced only one movie, Matandang Barako Hindi Pa Buro (1988) starring Rivero.

-DSF
+DSF Films (1977)

-Dukeland Productions - Producer Emeterio "Boy" Duque
+Dukeland Productions - Producer Emeterio "Boy" Duque; initial presentation Cosag

 Dulaney Film Productions

-D'Wonder Films - Alexander Muhlach [father of Nino and Aga Muhlach, brother of Amalia Fuentes]
+D'Wonder Films (1976-1980s) - Alexander Muhlach [father of Nino and Aga Muhlach, brother of Amalia Fuentes]

 Eagle Film Productions - Producer Dominador Suazo.
-Sole release was the Bernard Belleza-starrer The Wild And The Sexy (1969), distributed via Lopez Movie Enterprises.
+Sole release was the Bernard Belleza-starrer The Wild And The Sexy (1969), distributed via Lopez Movie Enterprises

 Eagle Films - sole production Tao Ako, Hindi Hayop!/“I Am A Person, Not An Animal!”
 (1976).